fib-app

 Object permissions

-The permissions of the entire class are set on the Model.
-If you need to set permissions for specific objects, you can set OACL to achieve:
+The permissions set on the Model are the permissions of the entire class.
+If you need to set permissions on specific objects, you can do so by setting OACL:

 1